-- Interfering with the operation of the Tournament, the Rules Website or any website owned or operated by CCA Administration.
+- Interfering with the operation of the Tournament, the Rules Website, or any website owned or operated by Psyonix or the Tournament Administrators.

 - Engaging in any activity that is illegal in the jurisdiction where the affected Player is located.

-- Making any modification to the Game that has not been disclosed to and authorized by the Tournament Organizers.
+- Making any modification to the Game that has not been disclosed to and authorized by the Tournament Administrators.

-- Using any Tournament facilities, services or equipment provided or made available by the Tournament Entities to post, transmit, disseminate or otherwise make available any communications prohibited by this Code of Conduct.
+- Using any Tournament facilities, services, or equipment provided or made available by the Tournament Entities to post, transmit, disseminate, or otherwise make available any communications prohibited by the Code of Conduct.

 - Disconnecting from the In-Game Lobby before being dismissed by Tournament Administrators.